kalyaninagaraj/NFHS5/README.md

 4. __Perform PCA on the reported NFHS-5 data__ [[Link to notebook]()]
    Perform PCA to (1) reduce dimensionality for plotting, and to (2) impute missing (unavailable) values in the dataset.

-   For example, the plot below is a 2D representation of the original 95-dimensional data.
-This reduction is dimensionality explains only about 34% of the variance in the data.
-The 3D representation explains roughly 40% of the variance in the data:
+   For example, the plot below on the left is a 2D representation of the original 95-dimensional data.
+Each dot represents a district in the dataset, and  the two highlighted in red are from the state of Goa.
+This reduction in the data's orignal dimensionality (to 2 dimensions) explains only about 34% of the variance in the data.
+A 3D representation (on the right below) explains roughly 40% of the variance in the data.

 |   2-D PCA                 |  3-D PCA                   |
 |:-------------------------:|:-------------------------: |